 To test my theory, I wrote a quick program that selects two random pixels in an image, averages their colors, then draws a line of that averaged color between the two points.
 When repeated over and over again, such an algorithm leads to some interesting effects…

-Kinda cool.
+Kinda cool, right?
 I’m not sure what to call this effect… although it looks “furry” to me.
-Should we invent a new word – furrification?
+Should we invent a new word - furrification?

 Once I had lines working, my next curiosity involved polygons.
 Here’s the same picture, but with triangle randomization: